mcry416/SGIKit/README.md

 - #### SGToast
 A toast to show in the UIViewController.

+- #### SGRichText
+A chain called method to generate `NSAttributedString`.

-### 2.Foundation Extension
+### 2.UIKit/Foundation Extension

+- #### UIImageView+Extension
+Provide convenience way to set URL for image, whichs use `LRU` algorithm to make sure memory normally.

+- #### UIView+Extension
+Use runtime to add a convenience click listener with method.

+- #### GCD+Extension
+Provide ability of oiperating queue, thread safety.

-- #### SGString
+- #### String+Extension
-An extension for String.
+An extension for String, likes text height or width, string cut.

 - #### Log
-A simplt log class to test in various class.
+A simply log class to test in various class.

 - #### HashKV
-A simply K-V runtime cache class in application life cycle.
+A simply K-V runtime cache class in application life cycle, which could make thread safety.

 - #### CachePool
 A cache class in application that initlized with various data structure.